tecladocode/rest-apis-flask-python/docs/docs/05_flask_smorest/06_api_with_method_views/README.md

     def post(self):
         item_data = request.get_json()
-        # Here not only we need to validate data exists,
+        # Here we're only making sure the needed data exists,
-        # But also what type of data.
-Price should be a float,
+        # But later we'll also need to validate the data's type.
-        # for example.
+        # For example, we'll make sure price is a float.
         if (
             "price" not in item_data
             or "store_id" not in item_data